"What does unadorned beauty look like?" Or something like that.

 "I'm not sure I know what you mean."

 "Well, what if something were to happen to you?
-You fall, break something, and can't call for help."
+You fall outside, break something, and no one to call for help.
+You'd be stiff in the snow in an hour."
 I tried not to sound too morbid.
 Perhaps I could have tried harder.

 "I'm sure Death isn't all that bad.
 It's not meant to be."

-I wasn't used to the rhythms of this man's conversing, but it intrigued me.
+I wasn't used to the rhythms of the man's voice, it was a strange dance; the emphasis off on a few syllables, the vague wandering away from the end of his sentences as if he was speaking to himself mostly.
+Conversing was a bit of a struggle but it intrigued me.
 "Well I hope I can look at it that way one day.
 I've imagined my own demise too much for one night."

 He paused, looked flustered for a second, and then continued, "What does unadorned beauty look like?"

 I must have looked dumbfounded for a good minute.
-Regaining speech eventually I inquired, "Excuse me sir, were you just outside in the storm with me?"
+Regaining speech eventually I inquired, "Excuse me sir, are you a witch?"